How to Stay Physically, Emotionally, and Financially Safe During Pregnancy

 Your physical safety needs may change as pregnancy progresses; what seems safe at one point may not feel that way a few weeks later.
 Prenatal care may be a way to maintain your and the baby’s health.
 It also may be a way to connect with a service provider you can turn to if you are concerned about your safety.

-If you need help accessing prenatal care, you may be able to get more information by contacting 211, a local resource line available in most communities.
-You can also sign up for Text4Baby, a free service that sends you tips about staying healthy during pregnancy up through your child’s first birthday.
+If you need help accessing prenatal care, you may get more information by contacting 211.
+This local service is available in most communities.
+You can also sign up for Text4Baby, a free service that sends tips about staying healthy during pregnancy through your child’s first birthday.
 If you have concerns about not being insured, you may be able to get insurance through the Affordable Care Act (ACA).
-Survivors of domestic violence can enroll at the healthcare.gov website at any time, using the Special Enrollment Period (SEP).
+Domestic violence survivors can enroll at healthcare.gov anytime using the Special Enrollment Period (SEP).

-The Department of Labor’s Women’s Bureau has a website where you can review your rights during pregnancy and as a new parent.
-Some state domestic violence coalitions also have dedicated projects that offer support for protecting yourself financially.
-One great example is the Economic Justice Project of the Washington State Coalition Against Domestic Violence called Get Money, Get Safe, which offers general tips on banking, credit and other issues.
+The Department of Labor’s Women’s Bureau has a website where you can review your rights during pregnancy and as a parent.
+Some state domestic violence coalitions also have dedicated projects that support protecting yourself financially.
+One great example is the Economic Justice Project of the Washington State Coalition Against Domestic Violence called Get Money, Get Safe.
+This project offers general tips for domestic violence survivors on banking, credit, and other issues.

 Knowing your custody options can also be confusing.
 This is especially true if you have several plans for you and your future child’s safety.
 WomensLaw offers a wealth of legal information including, custody information and parental kidnapping laws searchable by state.

 Safety plans are not one size fits all.
 Each person has a right to safety and to define how that will look, and these suggestions are not meant to serve as a guarantee or a direction.
 At The Hotline, you are the foremost expert in your situation.
 Contact us anytime for safety planning assistance.